hsuanchunlin/HiTSEQ-MacOS/README.md

 ## Installation

-Download the HiTSEQ-MacOS.zip file and unzip it, and you're ready to use it.
+To begin using HiTSEQ on a Mac, download the **HiTSEQ-MacOS.zip** file and extract its contents.
+Once unzipped, you'll be able to access and utilize the software without any further steps.

 ## Input data format
 1. The csv file does **NOT** have headers.
 2. There are **3** columns in your csv file.
-3. The first column is for random sequence varients.
+3. The first column is for random sequence variants.
 Usually it contains sequences with 6 to 7 nucleotides.
 4. The second column is for your control point without any binding performed. **Just your random library**.
 5. The third column is for your **binding point**.
 6. The data type for each column is [String, Integer, Integer]